TrevorJTClarke/es6aday.github.io/_posts/2015-05-19-Maps-A-Collection-Helper.md

 ### Here are the methods:

-* add - method to add data to a Map with its key name and value
+* set - method to add data to a Map with its key name and value
+* get - method to retrieve data from a Map by its key name
 * clear - removes all data within the Map
 * delete - removes data by key
 * has - method to access data inside a Map from its key name, returns boolean